UACES Facebook Twig Girdlers

-Lately we have been receiving several calls about a curious phenomenon occurring in many White county yards.
-It seems there are many tree limbs from hardwood trees that tend to look as though they have been cut off and fall to the ground.
-Believe it or not this damage is caused by an insect - not a miniature beaver, not squirrels and not long legged rabbits.
+A curious phenomenon has been occurring in many White County yards: Many tree limbs from hardwood trees appear to have been cleanly cut and have fallen to the ground.
+Believe it or not, this damage is caused by an insect — not a miniature beaver, not squirrels, and not long-legged rabbits.

-Twig girdlers (Figure 1) are common throughout most of Arkansas and it is their characteristic damage to tree limbs that either causes complaints or evokes curiosity.
-Damage is most evident in the fall when leaves prematurely turn brown, die and the girdled limbs drop to the ground beneath infested trees.
-Small branches accumulating on the ground and the presence of clean-cut twigs, and in some cases dangling (flagged) branch tips within a tree, indicate the presence of beetle pests referred to as twig girdlers.
-These long-horned beetle species (Cerambycidae) attack numerous types of shade, nut and fruit trees.
-Heavily damaged trees appear ragged and unattractive, and young trees can become deformed by repeated attacks.
+Twig girdlers (Oncideres cingulata) are long-horned beetles (Cerambycidae) found throughout most of Arkansas.
+Their characteristic damage to tree limbs often sparks concern or curiosity among homeowners.
+The damage is most noticeable in the fall when leaves prematurely turn brown, die, and the girdled limbs drop to the ground beneath infested trees.
+Small branches accumulating on the ground, along with clean-cut twigs and, in some cases, dangling (flagged) branch tips, indicate the presence of these beetle pests.

 Hosts